 2. Click on Update & Security > view update history.

-Here you will able to see all recent installed Windows update, with the date of installation.
+Here you will able to see all recently installed Windows updates, with the date of installation.

 3. To uninstall the last window updates click on “Uninstall Updates”.